awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

 - High number of concurrent reads can easily trothle the database.
 - Every executor loads data using separate transaction so when operating on live databse it is not possible to guarantee consitent view.
 - We need a set of mutually exclusive predicates to avoid duplicates.
-- To get all relevant records we have to carefully adjust lower and upper bounds or predicates.
+- To avoid data skew towards complementary partitions (ranges) or get all relevant records (predicates)  we have to carefully adjust lower and upper bounds or predicates respectively.
 For example `predicates` show above wouldn't include records with `valid` being `NULL`.

 Conclusions: